 - Cone-beam CT units (SMH)

-- Linear accelerators with IMRT and IGRT capabilities (SMH, HH, PR, Sands)
+- Linear accelerators with IMRT and IGRT capabilities (SMH, HH, Greece, Sands)

 - Novalis Radiosurgery (SMH)

 - Brachytherapy (SMH, HH, Greece)